paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

     (iv) for new borrowers on or after October 7, 1998, who accumulate (after October 7, 1998) outstanding loans under this part totaling more than $30,000, an extended repayment plan, with a fixed annual or graduated repayment amount paid over an extended period of time, not to exceed 25 years, except that the borrower shall repay annually a minimum amount determined in accordance with paragraph (1)(L)(i); and

-    (v) beginning July 1, 2009, an income-based repayment plan that enables a borrower who has a partial financial hardship to make a lower monthly payment in accordance with [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), except that the plan described in this clause shall not be available to a borrower for a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2) made on behalf of a dependent student or for a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), if the proceeds of such loan were used to discharge the liability of a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2) made on behalf of a dependent student.
+    (v) beginning July 1, 2009, an income-based repayment plan that enables a borrower to make a lower monthly payment in accordance with [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), except that the plan described in this clause shall not be available to a borrower for a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2) made on behalf of a dependent student or for a consolidation loan under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3), if the proceeds of such loan were used to discharge the liability of a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2) made on behalf of a dependent student.

   (B) *Lender selection of option if borrower does not select* — If a borrower of a loan made under this part does not select a repayment plan described in subparagraph (A), the lender shall provide the borrower with a repayment plan described in subparagraph (A)(i).